How Much Does 3D Printing Cost Per Hour? — A Guide to Pricing

 In this article, we’ll explore the factors that will and can affect the hourly cost of 3D printing.
 We’ll also look at the various options of you have for anticipating what the hourly rate for your print job will be.

-Factors Affecting 3D Printing Hourly Cost
+Factors Affecting 3D Printing Cost by Hour

 Let’s be clear of one thing — you will not come out of reading this blog with a solid idea of what the average hourly rate for 3D printing is.
 It’s simply not possible to make such wild generalizations when it comes to 3D printing.